inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 The best references for adjusting imagery are GPS tracks that follow roads.
 And the more GPS tracks that you have to reference, the more accurate you will be able to align your imagery.
-Since OpenStreetMap users often upload their GPS tracks to the OSM database, we can download them and use them to align our imagery.
+Since OSM users often upload their GPS tracks to the OSM database, we can download them and use them to align our imagery.